Raised-Mathematics/a11y-math-graphics/talks/icevi/slides.md

 ## Some Conclusions

+* Making Math accessible on the web is quite straightforward
+  * Make sure to work from sources
+  * Do not replace LaTeX with MathML!
-* MathJax v4
+* MathJax v4 is about to be released
-* 8-dot Braille
+* Currently Nemeth Braille:
+  * Adding other variants, e.g. UEB
   * Definitely 8-dot LaTeX Braille
+* Missing parts:
+    * Intelligent Linebreaking
+    * Form factors and Reflow
+* Diagrams are really exciting... **More tomorrow!**